-The downturn is set to continue in 2019; the mortgage lender FNB has predicted that housing growth in 2019 will be at a nominal rate of 3.7%, outstripped by the forecast for CPI inflation of 5.3%.
+The downturn will likely continue in 2019, however; the mortgage lender FNB has predicted that housing growth in 2019 will be at a nominal rate of 3.7%, outstripped by the forecast for CPI inflation of 5.3%.

 Buying in South Africa isn’t a no-brainer for expats, either.
 High-interest rates, additional purchase costs, and high capital gains tax mean home-ownership is less appealing for expats who aren’t planning on living in South Africa for the long term.

-Foreign residents are generally offered less favourable rates on mortgages in South Africa than locals, so you may want to rent if you think you will only stay a few years.
+Foreign residents are generally offered less favourable rates on mortgages in South Africa than locals.
+As a result, you may want to rent if you think you will only stay a few years.

 There are no legal restrictions on anyone, including non-residents, buying property in South Africa.

 However, conditions on mortgages are stricter for foreigners than home residents.
 For example, all loans to foreign residents and non-residents need to be approved by the South African Reserve Bank.

-Foreigners will also usually only be permitted to borrow up to 50% of the value of the property, and must pay the other 50% as a deposit.
+Foreigners can usually only borrow up to 50% of the value of the property, and must pay the other 50% as a deposit.

 Terms tend to relax slightly if you can prove you have a South African residence or a work permit, but this varies from bank to bank.
 Some lenders may require you to set up a South African bank account if you don’t already have one, so that your mortgage payments can be debited.

 If you are given permission for a loan by the South African Reserve Bank and pass the necessary financial checks, you will be able to take out a South African mortgage.